The Shape Of Words

 In a nutshell, the project would be to attempt a collection of ten pieces of jewellery, all based on my initial sensory responses to different words.
 I decided I’d make no attempt to make the pieces look cohesive and I would experiment with materials and form freely.
 I would keep a blog/diary during the process (I did, you can read it here).
-The project would culminate in a physical exhibition of the finished jewellery pieces at Oriel Bevan Jones Gallery in Carmarthen, a further exhibition in the Autism Directory’s Hub in Caerphilly, an online gallery on my website, accompanied by a ‘virtual gallery visit’ short film by Chris Lloyd.
+The project would culminate in a physical exhibition of the finished jewellery pieces at Oriel Bevan Jones Gallery in Carmarthen, a further exhibition in the Autism Directory’s Hub in Caerphilly, an online gallery on my website, accompanied by a short film by Chris Lloyd.

 I will further show the work (COVID WILLING) at the Autism Directory Live show in September 2021.

 I can’t tell you how much I’ve enjoyed this journey, and don’t feel I’m overstating the importance it has had for me during this time.
 It’s literally been a creative lifeline to hang onto when I couldn’t be sure of anything else, as well as giving me inspiration and a new direction for my work.
 I hope you enjoy the results.

 Please click on any of the 10 images below to see them in full, and find out more about each piece.

 If you would like high resolution images for reproduction, or to discuss the project please email me at firstname.lastname@example.org

 I would also really love any feedback or questions you have, please email me or use the form at the bottom of this page.
 Without being able to interact in person to see how the collection is received, your feedback is doubly important!

 This project was made possible by funding from Arts Council of Wales & National Lottery.